 3. Tell us why PPC and SEO are better when used together?

 Using PPC and SEO together is all about visibility, and they boost each other in fantastic ways.

 They can share keyword data, thus letting you optimize them together by seeing which keywords perform best.

-You can also take from your best performing PPC ad copy and have that inform your organic content strategy.
+you can also take from your best performing enterprise ppc management ad copy and have that inform your organic content strategy.

 Feeds from your online store can also be integrated into AdWords results, thanks to Google’s focus on ecommerce.

 In turn, you can use site search data to inform your PPC keywords, thus creating a cycle that can sustain itself.

 4. What are the top 3 CRO (Conversion Rate Optimization) strategies to implement in 2020?